stasquatch/terraform-provider-shebang/README.md

 The whole shebang for testing the tfe provider.
 This is based off of my [tfc-init repo](https://github.com/acespacecase/tfc-init) which was heavily inspired by many other similar repos internally shared at HashiCorp.
 ## Setup

-In order to manage teams with the provider, you will need to activate the developer tier.
-Go to site admin, orgs, find your provider org, and upgrade it to the developer tier.
+In order to manage teams with the provider, you'll need to upgrade from the free tier.

 ## How to use